 We also offer Upper School coursework and revision sessions after school.

-Miss McMillan is the Head of Computing, you can contact her through this email with the subject line marked "FAO: Miss McMillan Head of Computing".
+Mr Gentle is the Head of Computing, you can contact him through this email with the subject line marked "FAO: Mr Gentle Head of Faculty".